A limited number of scholarships is available for refugees.

 - If you are cohabiting or married your partner’s income will also be taken into account, so you will have to prove your partner’s replacement income or low income.
 You should also take proof of your family situation.

-- In the second half of August an academic committee selects the candidates for the scholarships that are available.
+- In the second half of August or early September, an academic committee selects the candidates for the scholarships that are available.
 The committee also decides upon a list of alternate candidates.
-You will be notified of the committee’s decision on Thursday 27 August 2020.
+You will be notified of the committee’s decision on date to be announced.